-Partner countries share the common disadvantage of having accessible cycling infrastructure and paths, even if they are not fully disposed by local citizens.
-Indeed, the majority of locals access these cycling infrastructures only for sport and touristic reasons.
-This results in a waste of public money and nullification of the local environmental policies efforts made by the partner administrations towards more sustainable and healthier mobility habits, in order to reduce climate change effects by minimizing the environmental impact of private cars on the local environmental ecosystems.
-This clearly explains why, partner countries wish to induce local citizens to use alternative means of transportation, as bike, whose lower environmental impact is scientifically demonstrated.
-Indeed, local authorities observed the fact that only by enabling behavioural and mindset changes of inhabitants towards the use of sustainable means of transport, like bike, in their ordinary daily activities, they could effectively contribute to the reduction of air pollution and so to achievement of the sustainable development goal on climate action.
+Partner countries shared the common disadvantage of having accessible cycling infrastructure and paths, even if they are not fully disposed of by local citizens.
+Indeed, the majority of locals access these cycling infrastructures only for sports and tourism reasons.
+This results in a waste of public money and nullification of the local environmental policy efforts made by the partner administrations towards more sustainable and healthier mobility habits in order to reduce climate change effects by minimising the environmental impact of private cars on the local environmental ecosystems.
+This clearly explains why partner countries wish to induce local citizens to use alternative means of transportation, such as bikes, whose lower environmental impact is scientifically demonstrated.
+Indeed, local authorities observed the fact that only by enabling behavioural and mindset changes of inhabitants towards the use of sustainable means of transport, like bikes, in their ordinary daily activities could they effectively contribute to the reduction of air pollution and so to the achievement of the sustainable development goal on climate action.

-The project TRANSIT aims at raising awareness, while stimulating behavioural change, about sustainable mobility through the development of informal training paths for workers, families, and young adults, by stressing the importance of using more sustainable means of transportations as part of broader efforts at EU level towards the creation of a more sustainable and healthier society.
+The project TRANSIT aimed at raising awareness, while stimulating behavioural change, about sustainable mobility through the development of informal training paths for workers, families, and young adults, by stressing the importance of using more sustainable means of transportation as part of broader efforts at the EU level towards the creation of a more sustainable and healthier society.

-3. To promote a behavioural change among adult learners, namely workers, families and young adults by rising awareness and engaging them in positive actions pertaining sustainable mobility.
+3. To promote behavioural change among adult learners, namely workers, families and young adults by raising awareness and engaging them in positive actions pertaining to sustainable mobility.

-The main expected results will be the creation of innovative tools and methods promoting sustainable mobility through which will be possible to train Civil servants and political representatives dealing with mobility and sustainability.
+The main results have been the creation of innovative tools and methods promoting sustainable mobility, through which it will be possible to train civil servants and political representatives dealing with mobility and sustainability.
 The project will also increase the involvement of adult learners in informal learning paths about healthy habits and behaviours to be adopted by the target groups, namely workers, families, and young adults.

-In order to achieve the above-mentioned objectives, during project’s lifetime the partnership will develop the following Intellectual Outputs:
+In order to achieve the above-mentioned objectives, during the project’s lifetime, the partnership developed the following intellectual outputs:

-IO1 – The first intellectual output consists of a background analysis of the knowledge of partner countries on sustainable mobility to understand how much has been done so far by the partner organizations around the issue and what has been the impact and effectiveness of the past efforts/initiatives on mobility habits of local citizens.
+IO1 – The first intellectual output consists of a BACKGROUND ANALYSIS of the knowledge of partner countries on sustainable mobility to understand how much has been done so far by the partner organisations around the issue and what has been the impact and effectiveness of past efforts and initiatives on the mobility habits of local citizens.

-IO3 – The third intellectual output will be a Toolbox dedicated to support local civil servants in the promotion and raising awareness on sustainable mobility among young adults, workers, and families with the aim to change their mobility habits.
+IO3 – The third intellectual output is the TOOLBOX dedicated to supporting local civil servants in the promotion and raising awareness of sustainable mobility among young adults, workers, and families with the aim of changing their mobility habits.